otron/komptek-tdt4205-v2014/05/report/notes.md

 # Problem 3
 This is the ARM assembly code generation one this is also the last thing I will work on in this theory assignment.
+I think this is only covered in the recitation 5 slides Perhaps some control flow stuff is covered in the book or what not wait, what do I actually need to do here?

+Each function gets a label.
+variables are assigned to a register

+PUSH { rN } stores the contents of rN at the top of the stack POP { rN } removes the content from the top of the stack and puts it in rN

+can we reference the parameters of a function with LDR rN, [fp+offset]? ok so when we call a function this happens:
+BEFORE THE ACTUAL FUNCTION CALL registers are saved on the stack parameters are pushed onto the stack
+	"the parameters" are the arguments given to the function that is being called the return address is saved in link register -- WHAT DOES THIS MEAN? jump to function address
+	jmp %FUNCTIONLABEL%
+store link register on stack
+store fp on stack
+	PUSH { fp }
+set fp to top of stack
+	MOV sp, fp ; places value in sp in fp